-Anna is a name from the Hebrew “Hannah” (1 Sam.
-1:2) which means “favor” or “grace.”
+Anna is a name from the Hebrew “Hannah” (1 Samuel 1:2) which means “favor” or “grace.”
 Hanna was the daughter of Phanuel of the tribe of Asher (Luke 2:36).
 She was a prophetess of the Lord.
-The Bible tells us that she lived with her husband seven years and was a widow of about eighty-four years” (Vs 36-37).
+The Bible tells us that she lived with her husband seven years and was a widow of about eighty-four years” (verses 36-37).

 When Mary and Joseph came to the temple with baby Jesus in compliance with the Old Testament law to make the purification offering (Leviticus 12:6–8) and present their baby as their firstborn before God (Exodus 13:2, 12–15), they met Simeon the prophet.
 As he held Jesus in his arms, he offered a prophecy saying, “Lord, now You are letting Your servant depart in peace, according to Your word; For my eyes have seen Your salvation which You have prepared before the face of all peoples, a light to bring revelation to the Gentiles, and the glory of Your people Israel” (Luke 2:29-32).